qpython-android/qpython.org/README.md

 ## background

-- QPython is one great app. in Androif for all kinds of Pythonist
+- QPython is one great app. in Android for all kinds of Pythonist
 - base QPython we can:

     - Pythonic done self script working in Android mobile implementor